 11. GoSports Giant Wooden Toppling Tower

 Kids and adults love this giant form of the indoor game, Jenga.
-It’s made from quality pinewood blocks which are pest and water-resistant.
+It’s made from quality pinewood blocks that are pest and water-resistant.
 It also has its own bag to pack it away and for carrying when camping, going to the park, or visiting family.

 It’s great that the edges are smooth, reducing the risk of splinters in your kid’s hands.
 Create your own rules with the help of the scorecard and dice; all you need is a dry-erase marker.

 12. Sisigad Hoverboard Self Balancing Scooter